 The benefits of freelancing are all about freedom:

-The average commute to work in the US is 50 minutes per day.
-If you’re working at home, you’re saving yourself more than five full working weeks per year spent alone in your car or crammed into a train like a sardine.
+The average commute to work in the US is 50 minutes a day.
+Working from home saves you more than 5 full working weeks per year ... spent alone in your car or crammed on public transit like a sardine.

-I propose using those extra 50 minutes per day to actually do work, then to take the five weeks per year that you’ve saved to go and travel the world.
-(Or go on a multi-week Counter-Strike binge—whichever is your thing.)
-That math just makes sense to me.
+I propose using those 50 extra minutes a day to actually work.
+And then take the 5 weeks you saved to travel the world.
+The math just makes sense!

-By the way, commuting is also harmful to your physical, mental, and emotional health.
-It increases your blood pressure, blood sugar, cholesterol, rates of depression, back pain, anxiety, and reduces the quality of your sleep.
-I sound like a drug commercial now.
-But I’m not exaggerating.
+Commuting can also be harmful to your physical, mental, and emotional health.
+It increases your blood pressure, blood sugar, cholesterol, depression, back pain, anxiety, and reduces the quality of your sleep.
+I sound like a drug commercial, but I’m not exaggerating.

-And lastly, to drive the point home, it’s expensive.
-The average cost of ownership of a car in the US comes to $8,776 per year.
-If your city has great public transit or “walkability,” you could ditch this expense and put it towards a more centrally located apartment.
+And commuting is expensive.
+The average cost of car ownership in the US is around $8,776 per year.
+If your city has great public transit or a good “walkability” score, you could ditch this expense and put it towards a more centrally located apartment.
 Or a vacation.
-(I keep mentioning these because you should be taking them!)
-I recently spent seven months backpacking throughout 17 countries on three continents.
+(I keep mentioning vacations because you should be taking them!)
+I recently spent 7 months backpacking throughout 17 countries on 3 continents.
 That was certainly more memorable than owning a Ford Focus.

 I work full-time while traveling.
 For me, and for many others, this is by far the most attractive aspect of the freelancer lifestyle: being remote.

-I could work from my home in Canada … or a Parisian cafe, or a beach bungalow in Thailand.
+I could work from my home in Canada, a Parisian cafe, or a beach bungalow in Thailand.
 As a freelancer, you get the best of both worlds.
 You get to explore different cuisines and cultures, make diverse friends from around the world, and immerse yourself in alternative ways of life.
-All while earning money to pay for it all.
-And if you’re from a more developed region, then you can easily find relatively inexpensive countries to live in.
+All while earning money to pay for it.
+And if you’re from a more developed region, you can easily find relatively inexpensive countries to live in.
 This means you get to pocket a lot of extra income.